Aether700/Comp371Project/Comp371Project/Readme.txt

 - use O to make a small step in z
 - use I to make a continuous step in z

-- Toggle Texture with X

 world
 - use WASD to move the work
-- use "9" and "0" to rotate the work clock and anticlockwise
+- use "9" and "0" to rotate the world clockwise and anticlockwise

+General:
+- Toggle Texture with X
+- n to toggle shadows

 Features: